amberarchive/C-BikeShare/README.md

 ![day of week by user type](https://github.com/amberarchive/C-BikeShare/assets/132808754/94c76f27-d129-4791-9341-c88cf15ae5a9)

+##### Key Takeaways:
-Member subscribers tend to be more active on weekdays, the number of usage increases gradually from the beginning of the week and peaks on Tuesdays, Wednesdays and Thursdays, then continues to decrease on the last days. week.
+Member riders tend to be more active on weekdays, the number of usage increases gradually from the beginning of the week and peaks on Tuesdays, Wednesdays and Thursdays, then continues to decrease on the weekends.

-Absolutely opposite, casual riders have a habit of using our service a lot on weekends and gradually decrease and the lowest is on weekdays: Monday, Tuesday, Wednesday and Thursday
+Absolutely opposite, casual riders have a habit of using our service a lot on weekends, gradually decrease and the lowest is on weekdays: Monday, Tuesday, Wednesday and Thursday

 ### Time of the day
 ![222222](https://github.com/amberarchive/C-BikeShare/assets/132808754/360c8a96-6ba9-4ddc-a55b-964c8a81a419)
 The x-axis has a max limit of 100% showing the percentage of rides for each time of day: about 44% rides in the morning, 45% rides in the afternoon, and about 11% rides at night.
 It is easily explained that Morning and Afternoon are the time that people go to work and go home.
-After working hours, the demand of using the bike is not high.
+After working hours, the demand for using the bike is dramatically dropdown.

 The y-axis shows the percentage of rides of member and casual riders.

 The percentage inside the body of the graph (pink and blue) is the percentage of rides of each rider type at each time of the day.

-- The blue squares (from right to left):
-   - 17.75% rides were made by casual riders in the morning;
-   - 19.18% rides were made by casual riders in the afternoon;
-   - 3.30% is were made by casual riders in the afternoon;

-Casual riders' ride in the morning is just a little bit lower (about 2%) than in the afternoon - the peak time, and then it dramatically drop-down at night
+- The blue zone: Casual riders take 17.75% of rides in the morning compared to the total, it is just a little bit lower than in The afternoon - the peak time, and then it dramatically drop-down at night

-- The pink squares (from right to left):
-   - 26.59% rides were made by casual riders in the morning;
-   - 26.16%  rides were made by casual riders in the afternoon;
-   - 6.83%  rides were made by casual riders in the afternoon;

-Member user's peak time is morning, it just falls down insignificant in the afternoon and then dramatically drop-down at night.
+- The pink zone: The peak time of member riders is morning with 26.59% and just slightly decreased in the afternoon, then dramatically drop-down at night  just like casual riders' pattern

-It is not too different between member vs. casual riders on the time of day using the services.
+It is do different between member vs. casual riders on the time of day using the services but the difference is not significant.